 With gorgeous landscapes and limited time, here is how we crammed as many photo stops as possible into one epic long weekend.

 An easy hub to fly into, I was shocked by how much Calgary felt like Canada’s answer to Denver.
-Both youthful, modern, hip cities, the farm to table, cow town vibes were distinctly reminiscent of home.
+Both youthful, modern, hip cities, the farm to table, cowtown vibes were distinctly reminiscent of home.
 Just like how no one lives in the Mile High for the city itself, Calgary provides easy access to the outdoor recreation ahead.
-Spend the night, pick up your rental car and hit the road.
+Explore during the day, pick up your rental car and hit the road.

 Jasper National Park

 Largely overshadowed by Banff, Jasper is actually the largest national park in the Canadian Rockies, meaning it still has plenty of gems of its own.
 Sunwapta Falls is a pair of twin waterfalls and a quick stop to stretch your legs.
-If you’re brave, you can get insanely close to the fray.
+If you’re brave, you can get insanely close to the fray or even raft the river.

 Athabasca Falls is the most powerful waterfall in the Canadian Rockies, but personally I preferred climbing on the rocks.